homieiot/convention/convention.md

 Homie controllers must by default perform auto-discovery on the wildcard topic "+/+/$homie".
 Controllers are free to restrict discovery to a specific root topic, configurable by the user.

-## Timings

-As soon as a device starts to publish any Homie related topic, it MUST finish with all topics within a timeframe of 500ms.
-Controllers should assume the default for topic values not received within this timeframe.

 ## Topology

 **Devices:**